FDOT District Four - Broward Header Image

 New Eastbound SR 84/Marina Mile Boulevard Traffic configuration: Eastbound SR 84/Marina Mile Boulevard is reconfigured to one lane just after the southbound SR 7/US 441 exit ramp (Exit 9B).
 Overhead signage is posted to guide motorists safely through the new configuration.

-New Traffic Pattern Coming for Eastbound SR 862/I-595 and a New Exit Ramp to SR 84/Marina Mile (Exit 9C): Beginning the week of Aug.
-11, a new traffic pattern will be implemented along eastbound SR 862/I-595 as part of ongoing roadway improvements designed to enhance safety and reduce weaving movements along SR 862/I-595.
+New Traffic Pattern for Eastbound SR 862/I-595 and a New Exit Ramp to SR 84/Marina Mile (Exit 9C): As of Monday, Aug.
+11, a new traffic pattern was implemented along eastbound SR 862/I-595 as part of ongoing roadway improvements designed to enhance safety and reduce weaving movements along SR 862/I-595.

-Eastbound SR 862/I-595 Managed Lanes Adjustment: Beginning at 5 a.m. on Wednesday, Aug.
-13, the egress from the SR 862/I-595 managed lanes will be reduced from two lanes to one before merging into the eastbound general-purpose lanes.
+Eastbound SR 862/I-595 Managed Lanes Adjustment: As of Tuesday morning, Aug.
+12, the egress from the SR 862/I-595 managed lanes was reduced from two lanes to one before merging into the eastbound general-purpose lanes.

 Traffic Pattern for Westbound SR 862/I-595 to Florida’s Turnpike and SR 84 Ramp: The westbound SR 862/I-595 ramp to SR 91/Florida’s Turnpike and SR 84 (Exit 8) and the ramp to US 441/SR 7 (Exit 9A-B) are now permanently separated into two ramps.
 The newly constructed SR 862/I-595 westbound ramp to SR 91/Florida’s Turnpike and SR 84 (Exit 8) is located slightly west of the previous location and is open to drivers.
 Exit 9A-B continues to serve drivers traveling to US 441/SR 7.
 Signage is in place to assist motorists.